philipabbyad/react-learning-app/README.md

 This refactored version uses **React Router** to keep everything in a single-page web app.
 Instead of multiple HTML files, users navigate between routes (`/`, `/todo`, `/searchable`) to access different features and demonstrations.
 This approach is more aligned with modern React best practices and provides a more seamless user experience.

+Including a new **Simple Theme Toggle** feature that allows users to switch between Light and Dark mode.
+The entire application updates its appearance when the theme changes.

 ## Features